onefact/handbook.payless.health/pages/finding-a-therapist.md

 * If you’re able, provide in-time feedback to the new therapist.
 Be as much a participant in your care as you are able.
 For example, “I’m interested in hearing more from you in our sessions,” or “I’d like to try Eye Movement Desensitization and Reprocessing (EMDR).
 Would you be able to work on that with me for this trauma?” or “I want to think about how this relates to an event in my earlier life.”

 * In your first session, you’ll both be checking each other out.
 Try not to worry too much about embarrassing yourself, be authentic and present – for some of us, this is a complex and rare opportunity.
 You may want to cover some ground and give them a scope of what’s happening.
 Observe them and yourself.
 Do you feel heard and cared for?
 Do you feel safe?
-Do you feel intellectually matched?
+Do you feel understood?
 Do you feel aligned in other ways?
 Will the environment of their office or their telehealth services be comfortable for you?

 * Maybe therapy is fun.
 Perhaps it is challenging.
-Worthwhile work can be difficult and worthwhile work makes us satisfied creatures.
-If you’ve landed on someone you like for good reasons, give it some time.
+Worthwhile work can be difficult, and worthwhile work makes us satisfied creatures.
+If you’ve found someone you like, give it some time.
 Establishing trust and getting into some more profound work can take time.

 ## Next steps